-- > Challenges posed to local sources of revenue due to the continuation of the property tax cap. - > The ability to fund reserves with future budgetary appropriations. - Continued addition of unfunded federal and state mandates. - Contractual payroll obligations that could increase by a greater percentage than revenue increases.
+- > Challenges posed to local sources of revenue due to the continuation of the property tax cap. - Reduced State Aid as a result of the Public Health Emergency and the subsequest economic impact on New York State revenues. - > Continued addition of unfunded federal and state mandates. - > Contractual payroll obligations that could increase by a greater percentage than revenue increases.